pandas-dev/pandas/doc/source/user_guide/io.rst

 If you try to parse a column of date strings, pandas will attempt to guess the format from the first non-NaN element, and will then parse the rest of the column with that format.
-If pandas fails to guess the format, then a warning will be raised, and each row will have its format guessed individually by ``dateutil.parser.parse``.
+If pandas fails to guess the format (for example if your first string is ``'01 December US/Pacific 2000'``), then a warning will be raised and each row will be parsed individually by ``dateutil.parser.parse``.
 The safest way to parse dates is to explicitly set ``format=``.

 .. ipython:: python